pmont4/RegistroPersonas/README.md

 # RegistroPersonas
-Demo aplication for CRUD operations made with Java Swing, MySQL (With Hikari as connection pool) and JSON (Excel files are supported)
+Demo application for CRUD operations made with Java Swing, MySQL (With Hikari as connection pool) and JSON (Excel files are supported)